How does solar battery storage work?

 2) Modification of switchboard wiring to have a backed up ‘Essential AC Loads’ and a non backed up ‘Non-essential AC Loads’ circuit.
 Often the essential loads are put in a new switchboard altogether.

 3) Enough batteries to cope with both the peak power of your chosen loads, and with enough energy storage to run as long as you specify without the grid.
-The typical Aussie home uses about 20kWh per day of electricity, so they’d probably need 7 kWh of storage at a minimum to last them through a blackout of more than a few hours.
-7 kWh of lithium-ion storage will cost about $7,000-$8,000 installed unless you can get a battery rebate.
+The typical Aussie home uses about 16kWh per day of electricity, so they’d probably need 7 kWh of storage at a minimum to last them through a blackout of more than a few hours.
+Because of the way the battery rebate works, I recommend most households get a minimum of around 14kWh of storage.
+The larger the battery, the more likely it is it will have sufficient energy when a blackout occurs.

 Technical note: Imagine the system in the diagram above running without the grid (i.e. the switch is open).
 What happens when the batteries are full and the solar is generating more electricity than the house needs?
 Where does the excess solar electricity go?
 There is nowhere for it to go.
 Solar battery systems handle this problem one of two ways: